View Table of Contents

 - Enbrel (etanercept) is a self-injectable medication for home use.
 It is injected via a small needle just under the skin, called subcutaneous injection.
 It is usually dosed once or twice week by patients at home after training with their physician or the nursing staff.
 Sometimes a higher loading dose is used for the first 12 weeks and then it is "stepped down" to half the dose after the first 12 weeks.
 Enbrel has the advantage of at least 16 years of clinical use and long-term experience.

 - Remicade (infliximab) is an intravenous (IV) medication strictly for physician office or special infusion medical center use.
 It is dosed specifically based on your weight.
 It is currently not for home use or self-injection.
-It is injected slowly over time via a small needle into a vein.
-It may usually be dosed once a week.
+It is infused slowly over time via a small needle into a vein.
+After a six-week loading period, it is infused every two months.
 There have been reports of antibodies to this drug in patients taking it for some time.
 These antibodies may cause a greater drug-dose requirement for achieving disease improvement or failure to improve.
 The IV route may be more time-consuming, requiring physician during the infusions.
 Remicade has the advantage of fast disease response and good potency.

 - Humira (adalimumab) is a self-injectable medication for home use.
 It is injected via a small needle just under the skin as a subcutaneous dose.
 It is usually dosed once every other week, totaling 26 injections in one year.
 Dosing is individualized and should be discussed with your physician.
 Sometimes a higher loading dose is used for the first dose (80 mg) and then it is continued at 40 mg every other week.
 It may give results as soon as one to two weeks of therapy.
 Humira has the advantage of at least 11 years of clinical use and long-term experience.

 Drugs that interfere with interleukin mechanisms